CD3/cd3-conan-packages/README.md

 # Conan Package Recipes for CD3 Projects

 This is a collection of conan package recipes for various libraries I have written or use.
-Conan greatly simplifies managing project dependencies, so it is easy use a project that depends on another project.
+Conan greatly simplifies managing project dependencies, so it is easy to use a project that depends on another project.
 You just tell conan what your project dependencies are, and it will automatically locate and configure them for you.

 # Using